Checkroth/donut-box/README.md

 #### Where are my Colors?

-todo:: Light and Camera removal

 You might notice your donut has a little bit of color on the icing, but its patchy and *mostly* white.
 This has to do with how the Blender -> Godot pipeline handles *lighting* on the blender side.

 In most cases, your game will be in charge of the lighting.
 You'll need to go in to Blender and delete the Light from the scene entirely.
 While you're there you might want to delete the camera as well -- all we really want is the donut itself.

 Now if you import to godot, some of your colors should be working (in my case, only the material of the icing at this point)

-**Baking Sprinkle Shaders**

-Todo:: is this even possible?

-1. "Make Instances Real" to create instances from your geometry node
-2. "Apply" your geometry node to remove duplication and keep any other effects not related to the instances
-3. Group sprinkles (select them all -> M -> new group)
-    - This is just to make the next steps easier, it isn't strictly necessary
-4. Select all Sprinkles -> "Make Single User -> Object & Data"
-    - Critical for texture baking, otherwise each sprinkle variety will only have one mesh in the uv map
-5. Add "Image Texture" in Shading
-6.

-I highly suggest you follow [Ryan King Art's Texture Map Baking Tutorial](https://www.youtube.com/watch?v=eE7FedDW2AI) and do this part yourself.

 #### Where are my Textures?